mossblaser/Thermduino/README.rst

 ------------------------------

 The code in this project is very rough and many areas need refactoring and documenting, particularly in the python client.
+Oh, and about that regular expression...